Training Programs

 With a primary mission to improve the quality of healthcare delivery in Africa, Accordia’s training program launched in April 2002 to train Ugandan physicians in HIV diagnosis, care and treatment at a critical time when scale-up with antiretroviral therapy was beginning and few were trained in this specialized area.
 The model has grown and adapted to changing needs over time, and now also targets nurses, clinical officers, pharmacists, laboratory technicians, and dispensers.
 In addition, Accordia and IDI have expanded their portfolio of training offerings to address other infectious diseases like malaria.
 Curricula are tailored to meet the needs of multidisciplinary healthcare teams, and graduates of the training program are offered on-going support services including free access to a treatment call center.

-For more information on Accordia Programs, please contact programs@accordiafoundation.org.
+For more information on the Laboratory Training Program and other Accordia programs please contact [email protected].

 Training Sponsorship